krauzeSD/OnTime/Directives/Protocol.md

 # Protocol Manual

 In order to correctly work with the full team, there is a need for understanding and coordination.
-Nonetheless, we must get the most ot of our time.
+Nonetheless, we must get the most out of our time.
 Because of this, we have written a protocol that we must always follow.

 This protocol might be changed in the future if the team believe to do so.